IBM Purging The Old Guard, More Unofficial Layoffs

 HOW IT STARTED

-This story actually began with the unplanned running aground of the Mercedes I in Palm Beach.
-It desecrated the private holy grounds of the hoity toity for over a hundred days in late 1984.
 About the same time IBM introduced the PC-AT, billed as the most powerful personal computer ever built.
 It had one problem though as internally sat a 20 MB disk drive made by CMI.
 It was based on stepper motor technology and it both failed at alarming rates and was as slow as cold honey.
-It was that flaw which gave birth to the drive aftermarket in the PC industry and caused one of the biggest black eye’s to the PC’s reputation.
+It was that flaw which helped give birth to the drive aftermarket in the PC industry and caused one of the biggest black eye’s to the PC’s reputation.

 CORE INTERNATIONAL TO THE RESCUE